 Alternatively, winners could experience a net increase in both population size and geographical distribution with more individuals spread across more geography.
 Winners could also experience a northern shift of their entire geographical distribution with no change in population size.
 In Europe, changes in range distributions have been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have a distribution shift northward and 3% were observed to have a distribution shift southward (Parmesan et al. 1999).
 As favorable thermal conditions for winning insects shift farther north and warmer days increase in frequency and duration, the spatial distribution of winning insects could track those favorable temperatures.
 Other winners could have a wider thermal breadth and tolerate warmer temperatures.
 Winners, whose thermal environment is currently below their thermal optimum, could experience increased performance as temperatures increase towards their thermal optimum.
 In a review of the effects of thermal conditions on population fitness (with fitness defined as the intrinsic population growth of r-strategy insects), Deutsch et al. (2008) tracked and compared population size between 38 representative insect species from temperate and tropical latitudes.
 For those representative species across temperate latitudes, the thermal breadth of these insects tended to be wider and the thermal conditions experienced in these locations, on average, tended to be further away from their critical thermal maximum compared to the representative taxa from tropical latitudes (Deutsch et al. 2008).
 In the tropics, environmental temperatures vary little relative to temperatures in temperate regions and insects in tropical regions experience temperatures that tend to be closer to their optimum temperature relative to temperate insects whose environment tends to be cooler than optimum.
-This work suggests that tropical insects already live near their thermal limits and thus could quickly become losers as climate warms.
+This suggests that tropical insects already live near their thermal limits and thus could quickly become losers as climate warms.

 Seasonal changes in temperature are cyclic and correspondingly can delimit the availability of resources (like host plants for phytophagous insects).
+For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 Being able to reliably predict seasonal changes is probably one of the most important challenges all organisms encounter.
-For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 To prepare for seasonal changes in temperature, many plants and animals synchronize their development using other environmental cues that consistently cycle with these changes in seasons.
 In the temperate regions farther from the equator, photoperiod consistently changes incrementally by latitude and season (Hut et al. 2013).
 During the summer, photoperiod is long and increases as latitude increases; while in the winter, photoperiod is short and decreases as latitude increases.
 Insects in temperate regions use these consistent, incremental changes in photoperiod at specific latitudes to synchronize their life histories with the availability of resources in their environment.
 With growing seasons beginning earlier and ending later each year as climate changes, a hypothetical photoperiod of 13 hours that previously indicated the average beginning of the growing season could, as temperatures increase, indicate on average the second week of the growing season instead.
 Warmer seasonal temperatures will uncouple photoperiod from seasonal changes in temperature and resource availability.
-Those insects that depend on photoperiod to make life history decisions, but are unable to adjust to the warmer temperatures approximated by photoperiod, could lose.
+Insects that depend on photoperiod to make life history decisions, but cannot adjust to the warmer temperatures approximated by photoperiod, could lose.